Chapter 1:

 “It is September 5, 1998, and The city is gearing up for another productive morning.
 It seems that the classic Saigon traffic rush has finally started to subside, and business begins to move as usual.”

-In the front of the restaurant, near the window, sat a young Vietnamese woman, whose straight poise, perfect leg cross, and shoulder pads made her out of place in the bar that preached American Casual.
+In the front of the restaurant, near the window, sat a 25 year old Vietnamese girl dressed like a 40 year old Japanese woman.
+She kept her poise too straight, and perpendicular to her padded shoulders.
+She looked out of place in the bar preaching the gospel of American casual.
 Especially so since her date across the table seemed a devout adherent.

 Anh saw the smiling newscaster through the window reflection while looking at the rain drenched street of Hai Bia Trung outside.
 Swarms of bikes braved the rain as they did every day, between the newly developed glass of Japanese buildings and old yellow plaster of The French ones.